 What do the freedom indexes tell about the economic system of Greece?

 To determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Greece is ranked 77th globally and 38th in Europe indicating that the country has a moderately free economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Greece has a score of 60.6 out of 100, placing it in the Moderately Free category.
+Greece remains among the lower-ranked economies in Europe for economic freedom.

-In a similar way, the 2022 Freedom House index evaluates the state of political rights and civil liberties globally.
+In a similar way, the 2026 Freedom House index evaluates the state of political rights and civil liberties globally.
 Generally, market economies tend to align more with democracy and freedom, while command economies tend to be characterized by greater state control and fewer democratic and civil liberty protections.
-Greece gets a score of 87/100, which qualifies it as Free.
+Greece gets a score of 85/100 (As of 2026), which qualifies it as Free.
 Greece is a country where the government does not control what people do for political reasons, and people have the freedom to choose (what, how much and how to produce, whether to buy or not, selling price, etc.)

 The Link Between Public Sector Employment and the Economic System of Greece